RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-configure-capability-within-your-Teams-app-created-by-Visual-Studio-Teams-Toolkit.md

             - name: msteams
     ```

+1. Follow [Prepare for local debugging](#Prepare-for-local-debugging) then start local debugging.
+You will see a Teams website in a new browser opens and ask you to install your app.

 ## Configure Message Extension capability

 1. You can configure message extension in `appPackage/manifest.json`.
 You can also refer to [message extension schema](https://learn.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema#composeextensions) if you want to customize.